seladb/PcapPlusPlus/README.md

   11. **SSL Analyzer** - an application that analyzes SSL/TLS traffic and presents detailed and diverse information about it.
 Can operate on live traffic or read packets from a pcap file
   12. **PfRingExample-FilterTraffic** - a sample application that demonstartes the PcapPlusPlus PF_RING APIs
   13. **Pcap Printer** - a simple application that outputs packets from a pcap file as a readable string
+  14. **Pcap Splitter** - an application that splits a pcap file into smaller pcap files by various criteria

 After compilation you can find the libraries, examples, header files and helpful makefiles under the **Dist/** directory